Kotlin/kotlinx.serialization/examples/README.md

 ### Example-visitors

 Provides setup for Gradle using **Kotlin Gradle DSL** and 'kotlin.jvm' plugin.
 Showcases how one can use functionality of visiting serializable class descriptors tree to extract different metadata from the class, e.g. Json schema or .proto definition.
-It also features ability to use kotlinx.serialization library in Gradle's [composite build with dependency substitution](https://docs.gradle.org/current/userguide/composite_builds.html#included_build_declaring_substitutions).

 ## Launching samples

 You can use `./gradlew run` to run all samples or `./gradlew :folder-name:run` to run a particular sample.

+## Opening samples in IDEA

+All samples are subprojects of the `kotlinx-serialization-examples` project, located in this folder.
+Just import the `build.gradle` file into IDEA.

+## Grabbing samples

+Feel free to copy-paste any particular sample you need.
+Copy folder with sample and its `build.gradle`;
+you can also take the `gradle.properties` file from this folder, since it provides project properties with kotlin & serialization versions.
+For `example-multiplatform` and `example-visitors` you may also need `pluginManagement` block from `settings.gradle`.